top of page

 • general API for the import of traded goods; or

-• Manufacture API for the import of personal goods that are used as capital goods, raw materials, auxiliary materials, and/or materials used to support the production process.
+• manufacture API for the import of personal goods that are used as capital goods, raw materials, auxiliary materials, and/or materials used to support the production process.

 • profile;